carlos-menezes/website/posts/dll-hijacking.md

 # Introduction

 I delved into this topic because I wanted to create an [ASI Loader](<https://gtamods.com/wiki/ASI_Loader_(SA)>) for Grand Theft Auto: San Andreas.
 An ASI Loader, broadly speaking, enables the loading of custom libraries with the `.asi` extension into the game process.
 During game startup, the loader scans the game's root folder and loads all the files with the corresponding extensions, typically standard dynamic libraries (`.dll`) with renamed extensions.
-Injected DLLs into a process is a fairly easy process if you use an injector (i.e. [Extreme Injector](https://www.unknowncheats.me/forum/general-programming-and-reversing/213038-extreme-injector-v3-7-a.html)), but that quickly becomes unpractical if you want to (automatically) load multiple DLLs into a process.
+Injecting DLLs into a process is a fairly easy process if you use an injector (i.e. [Extreme Injector](https://www.unknowncheats.me/forum/general-programming-and-reversing/213038-extreme-injector-v3-7-a.html)), but that quickly becomes unpractical if you want to load multiple DLLs into a process, as you'd have to load them, by hand (automatically impossible through this route), on every start up.

 # DLL hijacking in a nutshell